tc39/proposal-await-dictionary/README.md

 We've had no discussion on the API yet.

 Another is for _asynchronous Map objects_, where either the keys or the values may be promises.
 This is the use case for implementing `Promise.fromEntries()`, similar to `Object.fromEntries()`.
-In fact, the polyfill below uses this algorithm:
+Here's one suggested algorithm:

 1. Extract keys and values from an iterable using `Object.entries()`
 2. Await an array of `Promise.all([key, value])` tuples using `Promise.all()`